yehia67/documentation/client-libraries/0.1/how-to-guides/js/send-your-first-bundle.md

 ## Next steps

-Make a note of your transaction's bundle hash so you can [Get the transaction from the Tangle](../js/read-transactions.md) and read your message.
+Make a note of the tail transaction hash so you can [Get the transaction from the Tangle](../js/read-transactions.md) and read your message.

 You can also read your transaction, using a utility such as the [Tangle explorer](https://utils.iota.org).